-Climbing: Tragedy on the West Face of Makalu.
+Mountaineering: Tragedy on the Western Face of Makalu.
 Chronicle of events according to the Japanese expedition

 Climbing participants